maverick0025/Low-Level-System-Design/README.md

 - Provides a unified interface to a set of interfaces in a subsystem.
 - Facade defines a higher level interface that makes the subsystem easier to use while the client can still use the subsystems individually.
 So, it's not an abstraction and only a way to simplify set of tasks with a few simpler methods.

+## Command Pattern
+- Command pattern encapsulates a request as an object thereby letting you parameterize clients with different requests, queue or log requests and support undoable operations.
+- Step 1 : basic remote controll with 5 slots. used different appliances and rooms in the home and control them with a single remote.
+- Step 2 : undo functionality (very nicely done by storing previous state)

 ## Compound Pattern
 - We start with a basic implementation and when a new use case comes, we add a new design pattern accordingly.
 - Step 1: Simple basic Ducks simulator using an interface to quack